-Figure 4: a) 2D-IR spectrum of blood serum.
-Black dashed horizontal line at frequency of 1652 cm $^{-1}$ is used for further analysis in b). (b) Slices through the 2D-IR spectra of a number of serum-paracetamol mixtures at a range of paracetamol concentrations.
-Black dashed curve denotes neat serum spectrum obtained in the absence of the drug.
-For clarity the slice is base-lined at 1661 cm $^{-1}$ and normalised to the globulin contribution at 1629 cm $^{-1}$, indicated by the blue vertical dashed lines.
-Green arrows indicate lineshape changes with increasing paracetamol concentration.
-Inset shows the v=0-1 peak expanded for clarity, denoted by black box in the main figure.
+FIG. 4. (a) 2D-IR spectrum of blood serum.
+Black dashed horizontal line at frequency of 1652 cm-1 is used for further analysis in (b). (b) Slices through the 2D-IR spectra of a number of serum-paracetamol mixtures at a range of paracetamol concentrations.
+The black dashed curve denotes the neat serum spectrum obtained in the absence of the drug.
+For clarity, the slice is base-lined at 1661 cm-1 and normalized to the globulin contribution at 1629 cm-1, as indicated by the blue vertical dashed lines.
+Green arrows indicate line shape changes with increasing paracetamol concentration.
+Inset shows the v = 0-1 peak expanded for clarity, denoted by the black box in the main figure.
 It is noted that the 2D-IR signal from free paracetamol is not detectable at the concentrations used in the study.
-36 intermolecular processes, then it will have implications for studies of complex biomolecular mechanisms, such as transcription, replication, or aggregation, which often involve the formation of clusters or assemblies.